 The School of Drama Showcase presentations in Pittsburgh, New York and Los Angeles are designed to give graduating students from all disciplines the opportunity to meet with and present work to leading arts and entertainment professionals.

-Graduate Costume Production Curriculum
+Graduate Production Technology & Management Curriculum